whitneyburton/portfolios/students/1610-front/chelle-tuerk/20160911-chelle-tuerk-m1.markdown

 * "Gabi was exceptional in our pairing session.
 I appreciate how patient you are and willing to spend time on a subject until I understood it fully.
 I will certainly be pairing with Gabi in the future."

+Feedback for Chaz-Mykl Gormley:

+* Chaz, I appreciate the effort you put forth in making sure all concepts of the project were understood to the fullest.
+It is commendable that you insist on knowing the in's and out's of every piece of code.
+You set the tone for a work ethic necessary to produce high-quality results.
+I would've liked more time spent face-to-face, however, the time we did have with each other was extremely productive.
+You are an outstanding example of someone who takes pride in their work and it was a sincere pleasure to work with you.

+Feedback for Lauren Pesce:

+* Lauren, you were an absolute pleasure to partner with for the Linked List project.
+I appreciate that you value the challenge it presented and the initiative taken in presenting a final product we could both be proud of.
+Your dedication in taking time necessary to complete all phases of the project is commendable.
+I feel we produced results through hard work and research that show a commitment to high-quality work.
+I would very much like working with you in the future knowing that you hold a standard of excellence as your first priority.

+Feedback for Dan Grund:

+* Dan, you were very pleasant to work with on this project.
+I value your patience in allowing me to digest the information and the time required for me to comprehend all aspects of the project.
+Additionally, I appreciate that you recognize the importance in producing a quality product and not cutting any corners.
+However, on a select few instances, it was difficult to communicate with you while you were wearing headphones.
+Ultimately, the experiene was a vary valuable and enjoyable one and I'd be pleased to work with you in the future.

+Feedback for Noah Peden:

+* Noah was an exceptional example of the type of individual to be paired with on a project.
+He puts in long hours, showing a true dedication to a final product we are both proud of.
+Additionally, he takes programming very seriously and is determined in finding a solution, which was clearly illustrated by his devoted manner in which he attacks a complicated problem.
+I look forward to working more with Noah and am grateful to have been partnered with him for the game-time project.

+Feedback for Dylan Avery:

+* "Dylan has a serious talent for understanding complicated code that most are unable to wrap their head around.
+He experiments with ideas that are seemingly impossible, yet somehow finds a way to make them fully functional.
+He’s a great asset to have in class and is approachable and patient when asked questions."